 Bachelor of Science in Neurodiagnostic Technology (NDT) Direct Admission

 Direct admission entry provides select incoming first-time first-year students an opportunity to receive a guaranteed seat in the clinical phase of the program, provided progression standards and cohort requirements are met.
-Students not securing a direct admission seat are welcome to apply as a non-direct admission candidate.
+Students not securing a direct admission seat are welcome to apply as a competitive admission candidate.
 Please refer to the Carroll University Undergraduate Catalog for more details regarding NDT program admission requirements.

 High School Requirements

-• One year of biology (grades of ‘C’ or higher)
+• One year of biology (grades of C or higher)

-• One year of chemistry (grades of ‘C’ or higher)
+• One year of chemistry (grades of C or higher)

-• Three years of mathematics (grades of ‘C’ or higher)
+• Three years of mathematics (grades of C or higher)

-• High school weighted GPA of 2.75
+• High school GPA of 2.75

 Application Process